Leadership that drives discipline, excellence, and student outcomes

 - Stakeholder engagement: parents, alumni, and community

 Miss.
-Mercy Amoako
+Mercy Amaoako

 Ensures the smooth running of daily school administration, efficient use of resources, compliance with policies, and maintenance of a conducive teaching and learning environment..